YinHK-gameDev/unity-learn/assets/asset database.md

 ### Source Assets and Artifacts
-Unity maintains two database files in the Library folder, which together are called the Asset Database.
-These two databases keep track of information about your source asset files, and Artifacts, which is information about the import results.
+**Unity maintains two database files in the Library folder**, which together are called the A**sset Database**.
+These two databases keep **track of information about your source asset files, and Artifacts**, which is information about the import results.

 **The source Asset Database** \
 The source Asset Database contains meta-information about your source asset files which Unity uses to determine whether the file has been modified, and therefore whether it should reimport the files.
 This includes information such as last modified date, a hash of the file’s contents, GUIDs and other meta-information.